cdfq384903/MonotonicOptimalBinning/README.md

 1. **`lib_name`** </br>
 Default: None </br>
 Suggestion: The library which will be loaded and show IV summary result. </br>
 The `lib_name` argument defines the library which will be loaded and show IV summary result.
-For example, in MainMonotonicFirstBining.sas script you can try TMPWOE.
-It means the getIvPerVar macro will load the TMPWOE(/home/u60021675/output) of WORK folder.
+For example, in MainMonotonicFirstBining.sas script you can pass `TMPWOE`, which means that the `printWithoutCname` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
 2. **`min_iv`** </br>
 Default: None </br>
 Suggestion: The minimum threshold of information value.
 Usually set more higher than 0.1. </br>